criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 including random- and grid- errors of the measuring system.
 It sets down the principles of calculation that need to be followed but does not impose any particular numerical calculation method.

-Annex B
-(informative)
-Example of method for determining the equivalent conicity by integration of the nonlinear differential equation
+The approach used in the giving program is based on the method described in Annex B for determining the equivalent conicity by integration of the nonlinear differential equation.

+Based on the function ∆r = f(y), It is feasible to obtain the value conicity, for a given lateral movement of the wheelset, finding the wavelength λ of the wheelset's kinematic motion and applying the Klingel formula.

 Annex D
 (normative)